Goddhi/light-house-migration-tooling/Readme.md

-## Lighthouse Drive Migration CLI
+## Lighthouse Migration CLI
-A simple CLI tool to migrate files from Google Drive to Lighthouse-web3 It lists files in your Google Drive, filters out Google Docs/Sheets/Slides, and uploads eligible files to Lighthouse using your API key.
+A simple CLI tool to migrate files from Google Drive and S3 to Lighthouse-web3 It lists files in your Google Drive, S3 filters out Google Docs/Sheets/Slides, and uploads eligible files to Lighthouse using your API key.

+### Google Drive Migration
 ###  Features

 - Authenticate with your Google account